paparazzi/paparazzi/doc/sphinx/source/quickstart/first_flight.rst

 Experimental Flight
 ======================

 The easiest drone to fly with paparazzi is the **Bebop 2**, from Parrot.
-It is no longer produced but can still be found 2nd handed.
+It is no longer produced but can still be found 2nd hand.

 Using the Bebop 2 with Paparazzi
 --------------------------------